jorgeyanesdiez/CIStatusAggregator/README.md

 * Basic JSON and Regex knowledge to edit the settings file.

 * Write permission on a local folder to save the status files.

+* A web server to expose the status files.
+  Note: If you run this program on the same machine as a Jenkins controller node, you can use its */userContent* directory to serve the files without having to setup a dedicated web server.